This has been updated (2018) since it’s original posting.

-If you are a string player heading to college who’s not banking solely on an orchestra job, and you want to develop a wide array of musical skills in order to work in multiple genres as a performer, composer, arranger, multi-instrumentalist, producer, or songwriter, it’s important to find a college that can accommodate your skills and needs.
+If you are a string player heading to college who’s not banking solely on an orchestra job, and you want to develop a wide array of musical skills in order to work in multiple genres as a performer, composer, arranger, multi-instrumentalist, producer, or songwriter, it’s important to find a college that can accommodate you.
 As demand for this grows, undergraduate programs are slowly stepping up to fill the need, yet there are still only a small group of programs that have fully gotten the hint.
-More often, you can appeal to the chair of a jazz program and the chair of a classical performance program, and they might at least be receptive to the idea of trying to incorporate a string player into both departments at once.
-In these cases, I strongly recommend that you reach out to representatives of both departments to ensure that they are prepared to cooperate in order to allow you to pursue the mix of classes you want.

-Luckily, you also have online options now.
+You also have online options now.
 The Newpark Music Centre in Dublin, Ireland recently asked me to work with a violin student to fulfill her undergraduate requirements for jazz violin through a mix of Skype lessons and my online curriculum at Creative Strings Academy.
-The summer Creative Strings Workshop can be a way to earn professional development/graduate credits (credited through Central Washington University).
-Vandercook offers a recurring online graduate level course for certified music teachers seeking continuing education credits.
-There are hundreds of students worldwide studying online through the Creative Strings Academy, but if you wish to receive college credit, you’ll need to speak directly with your school so that they can sign off on it.
+The summer Creative Strings Workshop can be a way to earn professional development/graduate credits.

 Here is an alphabetical list of programs I’ve found- in some cases I’ve included feedback from faculty.
-Over time I expect to add to this list and hope that you’ll feel free to add info in the comments section below or contact me directly for inclusion here if you know about something that I’ve missed.
+Feel free to add info in the comments section below if you know about something that I’ve missed.

 Best College Programs for Creative String Players (updated 2018)